×

 Primary Key

-• Identifies a record uniquely in a table
+• Uniquely identifies a record in a table.

-• Only one primary key is allowed in a table
+• Only one primary key is allowed per table (but it can be a composite key made of multiple columns).

 Unique Key